distributed-system-analysis/smallfile/README.md

 * async replication support - can measure time required for files to appear in a directory tree
 * fs coherency test - in multi-host tests, can force all clients to read files written by different client

-Both python 2.7 and python 3 are supported.
-Limited support is available for pypy, this can be useful for reducing interpreter overhead.
+python 2.7, python 3, pypy and pypy3 are supported.   pypy3 can increase throughput by up to 100% where interpreter is the bottleneck -- however at present pypy and pypy3 do not support pyyaml, at least not in Fedora 31.

 Restrictions
 -----------